We think this TV show stands out for:

 Throughout the action, physical humor and dead-on wit keep the atmosphere light, though the ugliness of war pokes constantly through the façade.
 Some episodes, particularly later in the series, departed from the normal format, including a group of episodes where Hawkeye sees a psychologist and the shows are mostly monologue.
 Many think some of the later shows also became more heavy handed with its moralizing tone and lost some of the initial comedic spark.

-Families can talk about war and the military.
-What do parents and teens know about the Korean and Vietnam wars?
+Families can talk about war and the military and how it's portrayed on M*A*S*H. What do parents and teens know about the Korean and Vietnam wars?
 What are teens' thoughts on the current war(s)?
 Would teens serve in the military during a war they didn't believe in?
 Why or why not?

 What was the relationship between the show's military personnel and the Korean villagers?
 Do you think that was realistic and/or consistent with the military's relationship with other civilians in conflict zones?